-When working with clients, I’m frequently asked to review and rewrite contract forms, employee handbooks, or other human resource documents that the company put together themselves, presumably in an effort to save money, using everyone’s free lawyer, Google.
+When working with clients, the WCS Labor & Employment Group is frequently asked to review and rewrite contract forms, employee handbooks, or other human resource documents that the company put together themselves, presumably in an effort to save money, using everyone’s free lawyer, Google.
 Hopefully, this review is being done as part of a routine review and not as the result of a pending lawsuit but, in either event, rarely do Google’s “free” services actually save anyone money.

 Besides, using the internet to put together company documents neither saves time nor money.
 An experienced employment attorney will have developed their own forms and policies that they can customize for your business.
 As a result, creating a document from scratch for a startup company, with input from the company on how they want to customize it, frequently takes less time than editing and rewriting a document that was pieced together from sources on the internet.
 It also saves you the headache of going back to all of your existing employees and providing them with new documents.

-If you have questions about your employment agreements, handbooks, or other human resources documents, particularly if you’re a former client of Google, Esq., please contact Gregory Currey.
+If you have questions about your employment agreements, handbooks, or other human resources documents, particularly if you’re a former client of Google, Esq., please contact our Employment & Labor Law practice group.